shane-moore/github-stars-search/README.md

 # Getting Started with GitHub Stars Search

-GitHub Stars Search can be used to search for a GitHub user and be returned links to all of their repositories ranked by stars in descending order.
+GitHub Stars Search can be used to search for a GitHub user via the GitHub REST API and be returned links to all of their repositories ranked by stars in descending order.

 The production app is hosted via Netlify at https://github-stars-search.netlify.app/.